 Paper applications are also available at summer registration days and fall orientation.

-External funding for the Trailblazers Program has been provided by grants from the Walmart College Success Awards Program through the Council of Independent Colleges (CIC) and the Walmart Foundation, and from the state of Maryland.
+External funding for the Trailblazers Program has been provided by grants from the Walmart College Success Awards Program through the Council of Independent Colleges (CIC) and the Walmart Foundation, the state of Maryland and the Booth Ferris Foundation of JP Morgan Chase..